-BC28.
-The Task Force reached a consensus-for-exposure that, to account for a settlement of convertible debt as an induced conversion, the inducement offer should include the form and amount of consideration issuable under the conversion privileges in the terms of the instrument.
-This proposed requirement would replace the existing requirement that states that to be accounted for as an induced conversion (rather than an extinguishment) an inducement offer should include the issuance of all the equity securities issuable pursuant to conversion privileges provided in the terms of the instrument.
+BC36.
+Under the amendments in this Update, to account for a settlement of convertible debt as an induced conversion, the inducement offer should include the form and amount of consideration issuable under the conversion privileges in the terms of the instrument.
+This requirement replaces the current requirement that states that, to be accounted for as an induced conversion (rather than an extinguishment), an inducement offer should include the issuance of all the equity securities issuable pursuant to conversion privileges provided in the terms of the instrument.

-BC29.
-The Task Force expects that the amendments in this proposed Update would clarify whether certain settlements of debt instruments with cash conversion features could apply induced conversion accounting.
+BC37.
+The Board expects the amendments in this Update to clarify whether certain settlements of debt instruments with cash conversion features can apply induced conversion accounting.

-BC30.
+BC38.
 For example, one common type of convertible debt instrument (often referred to as "Instrument C") requires that the issuer, upon conversion, settle the principal amount of the debt in cash with an (issuer) option to settle any conversion premium in either cash or stock.
-Under the amendments in this proposed Update, if the entity (the issuer) offers to settle this instrument fully in cash, then it would assess whether the amount of cash offered includes at least the amount that would have been issuable under the conversion privileges included in the terms of the existing instrument.
-That is, the entity would assess whether the amount of cash offered is sufficient to satisfy both the amount of the principal and the conversion premium.
-If an entity concludes that the amount of cash issuable under the instrument's conversion privileges is preserved by the offer, then it would assess the other existing criteria in paragraph 470-20-40-13 to determine whether induced conversion accounting applies (for example, that the transaction occurs pursuant to changed conversion privileges that are exercisable only for a limited period of time).
+Under the amendments in this Update, if the entity (the issuer) offers to settle this instrument fully in cash, it should assess whether the amount of cash offered includes at least the amount that would have been issuable under the conversion privileges included in the terms of the existing instrument.
+That is, the entity should assess whether the amount of cash offered is sufficient to satisfy both the amount of the principal and the conversion premium.
+If an entity concludes that the amount of cash issuable under the instrument's conversion privileges is preserved by the offer, it should assess the other criteria in paragraph 470-20-40-13 to determine whether induced conversion accounting applies (for example, that the transaction occurs pursuant to changed conversion privileges that are exercisable only for a limited period of time).

-BC31.
-Conversely, if the entity offers to settle the same instrument fully in shares, then the transaction would be accounted for as an extinguishment because the form of the consideration issuable under the instrument's conversion privileges would not be preserved by the offer.
+BC39.
+Conversely, if the entity offers to settle the same instrument fully in shares, the transaction should be accounted for as an extinguishment because the form of the consideration issuable under the instrument's conversion privileges would not be preserved by the offer.
 That is, the conversion privileges included in the terms of the instrument required settlement of the principal amount in cash, and the entity did not offer any cash as part of the settlement.

-BC32.
-If the entity, instead, offers to settle the same instrument in a combination of cash and shares, then it would be required to assess whether the amount of cash and shares offered included at least the amounts issuable under the instrument's conversion privileges.
-If the amount of cash offered is less than the amount of cash required to be issued under the instrument's conversion privileges (because the amount of cash offered is less than the amount of the principal), then the transaction would be accounted for as an extinguishment.
-If the cash offered is sufficient to satisfy the principal amount, then the entity also would have to assess whether the amount of cash (and/or shares) offered is at least equal to the amount that would have been needed to satisfy the conversion premium amount under the instrument's conversion privileges.
+BC40.
+If the entity, instead, offers to settle the same instrument in a combination of cash and shares, it should assess whether the amount of cash and shares offered included at least the amounts issuable under the instrument's conversion privileges.
+If the amount of cash offered is less than the amount of cash required to be issued under the instrument's conversion privileges (because the amount of cash offered is less than the amount of the principal), then the transaction should be accounted for as an extinguishment.
+If the cash offered is sufficient to satisfy the principal amount, then the entity also should assess whether the amount of cash (and/or shares) offered is at least equal to the amount that would have been needed to satisfy the conversion premium amount under the instrument's conversion privileges.

-BC33.
-While Task Force members do not expect that this change would affect the assessment for convertible debt instruments that are required to be settled fully in shares upon conversion, they expect that this would reduce existing diversity in practice for determining whether the settlement of debt instruments with cash conversion features should be accounted for as an induced conversion or an extinguishment.
+BC41.
+While the Board does not expect this change to affect the assessment for convertible debt instruments that are required to be settled fully in shares upon conversion, it expects this change to reduce current diversity in practice for determining whether the settlement of debt instruments with cash conversion features should be accounted for as an induced conversion or an extinguishment.